prakashk/notes/_posts/2013-03-14-Smarter-beginning-of-line-in-emacs.md

 there should be a better way, considering this is Emacs we are talking about.

-I vaguely remember seeing some function that someone wrote that redefined <kbd>C-a</kbd>.
+I came across a mention of "smart-beginning of line" on `/r/emacs` today, and vaguely remember seeing some function someone wrote that redefined <kbd>C-a</kbd>.
 I couldn't find it anywhere in my notes, so here's my attempt at writing it myself.

     ;;; smarter beginning-of-line